 - Adaptable: It’s possible that you might get a call 60 minutes before you need to set foot on the plane.
 Or, you might be required to shove 45 minutes worth of work into an available ten minutes.
 You need to have the type of personality that can roll with it.

 - Culturally clued in: Planes are a major form of transportation for every nationality, creed, color, race, religion, sexuality and more.
-Respect of the human race is required, haters need not apply.
+Open-mindedness and respect are necessary qualities.